-IAG, International IDEA to conduct indigenous rights assessment workshop
+IAG, International IDEA conduct indigenous rights assessment workshop

-Around 30 IP leaders and government authorities in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) are expected to attend the IPCAT workshop in Datu Odin Sinsuat in Maguindanao on July 14-18, 2019.
-The participants in the BARMM workshop will use the IPCAT to assess the 1987 Constitution, Bangsamoro Organic Law (BOL), and other relevant legislations and policies.
+Around 30 IP leaders and government authorities in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) attended the IPCAT workshop in Datu Odin Sinsuat in Maguindanao last July 14-18, 2019.
+The participants in the BARMM workshop used the IPCAT in assessing the 1987 Constitution, Bangsamoro Organic Law (BOL), and other relevant legislations and policies.

 As such, there is a great opportunity in the legislative and institutional development accompanying implementation of the BOL to promote the protection of indigenous rights.
 This requires, however, a better baseline understanding of what the current framework for indigenous rights entails and where this might fall short in ensuring the dignity and substantive equality of indigenous peoples in the Bangsamoro.